-- Is a non-invasive inspection - it will inspect areas normally opened or used by occupants.
+- Is a non-invasive inspection - it will inspect areas normally opened or used by occupants

-- Does not test services but observes them in normal operation where possible.
+- Does not test services but observes them in normal operation where possible

-- Does not include an indication of market value, rebuild or repair costs.
+- Does not include an indication of market value, rebuild or repair costs

-- Is not an asbestos survey.
+- Is not an asbestos survey

-- Is not a Japanese Knotweed, or other invasive plant species survey.
+- Is not a Japanese Knotweed, or other invasive plant species, survey

-- Is not a form of guarantee or warranty.
+- Is not a form of guarantee or warranty

-If you are purchasing the property, prior to exchange of contracts you should:- Obtain quotations for any works identified in the report based on our inspection of the property.
+If you are purchasing the property, prior to exchange of contracts you should:-

+- Obtain quotations for any works identified in the report based on our inspection of the property.

 - Obtain additional reports, surveys or investigations where they have been recommended in your survey report.

 - Obtain documentary evidence of testing and servicing records, guarantees and warranties, and satisfactory completion, Building Regulations, or other statutory notices for relevant works carried out at the property.